MI-AFP/tutorials/tutorials/02_functions-types.md

 False
 ```

-Last one is left fold, there is also right fold (depends on associativity), we will cover this in more detail later while explaining so-called catamorphism.
-Now you can just see that it is generalization of `sum`, `and`, `or`, and many others.
+The last one is left fold, there is also right fold (depends on associativity), we will cover this in more detail later while explaining so-called catamorphism.
+Now you can just see that it is a generalization of `sum`, `and`, `or`, and many others.

-It is very good practice to try implement some of these functions to understand them and their complexity.
-You may worry that using list is always very innefficient, luckily GHC can do some optimizations (although still in some cases you should prefer [Data.Sequence] or other [containers] - we will get back to this during the course).
+It is very good practice to try to implement some of these functions to understand them and their complexity.
+You may worry that using list is always very inefficient, luckily GHC can do some optimizations (although still in some cases you should prefer [Data.Sequence] or other [containers] - we will get back to this during the course).

 ### Intro to pattern matching

-Important concept in many (not just) functional programming languages is the pattern matching.
+An important concept in many (not just) functional programming languages is the pattern matching.
 You could already notice it before in the example with record data types.
 When defining a function, it is possible to match the parameters via data constructors and/or values.
 As we've shown, for lists and tuples there are data constructors (`:` and `,`) which can be used in pattern matching as well.

 ```haskell
 data Age = Age Int | Unknown